Skip to content

 });

-No configuration is needed.
-The plugin activates automatically when the selection lands on a gap position adjacent to a void block.
+The plugin requires no configuration.
+It activates automatically when the selection lands on a gap position adjacent to a void block.

 KeyAction